swaroopch/byte-of-python/installation.md

 To open the terminal in Windows, click the start button and click `Run`.
 In the dialog box, type `cmd` and press `[enter]` key.

-Then, type `python3` and ensure there are no errors.
+Then, type `python` and ensure there are no errors.

 ## Installation on Mac OS X